 Common name for the locality, where wine is mostly in bottles or stored in other containers.
-In the original sense, this means an underground space, but the term also applies equally to a ground-level arrangement.
-Under winery on the other hand, one usually understands a production site, which unlike an independent winery does not have its own vineyards and processed by grape producers delivered grapes, as for example in Winzergenossenschaften or other processing communities.
-However, winery is also used as a name for a wine shop (wine shop).
+In the original sense, this means an underground space, but the term also applies to a ground-level arrangement.
+Under winery, however, usually means a production site, which unlike an independent winery has no own vineyards and processed by grape producers processed grapes, as for example in Winzergenossenschaften or other processing communities.
+Likewise, however, winery is also used as a name for a wine shop (wine shop).
 The old wine cellars, which were dug below the level, were usually located next to each other in the so-called "Weinbaugen" Kellergasse and gave a typical picture.
 This was preceded by the actual wine cellar Presshaus in which as the name says, that Press was carried out.
 The press house was over the basement with the Keller tube, connected to the actual storage cellar.
 Often occurring in such cellars dark basement mold (also basement cat ) was or is desired.

-The best possible wine cellar should be dark and well ventilated, but free of draft and vibrations.
+A wine cellar should be dark and well ventilated, but free of draft and jarring.
 According to conventional doctrine, the bottles must be horizontal, so that the cork always wetted by the liquid and does not dry out.
 However, there are now studies that suggest a sufficient storage at sufficient humidity.
 Frequently becomes champagne or. sparkling wine also stored standing, as well Madeira. port wine. sherry and similar wines.
 The reason is carbonic acid (with sparkling wines) or high alcohol contents could damage the cork.
 An undamaged cork has a positive effect on the durability out.

 Regarding the shelves, there are two important criteria.
 First, the bottles must be easily removable.
-One should as few as possible at best no bottles have to be removed or regrind to get to the desired.
+It should be as few as possible or at best no bottles removed or resize to get to the desired.
 Furthermore, a corresponding label for attaching codes for a management system must be possible.
-To keep track, from a certain amount (30 bottles) is a corresponding Wine cellar management required on paper or computer program.
+To keep track, from a certain amount (30 bottles) is one Wine cellar management required on paper or PC program.
 Also in the wine cellar can additionally one Wine Cabinet make sense.
-Many wine shops and cellars today also offer the possibility to rent premises or a place.
+Many wine shops and cellars offer the possibility to rent premises or a place.
 How to behave in a wine cellar is under Keller law described.
 The activities in the wine cellar are of every producer, trader and processor of wine cellar book respectively.
-See also below bottle aging.
+See also below Customs in viticulture. bottle aging.
 Weingenuss. wine temperature and Wine to food,